TLDR

 What is the best Salesforce Nonprofit alternative for mid-sized nonprofits?

-GrantPipe offers the features mid-sized nonprofits actually need , donor management, grant compliance, and audit-ready reporting , at $20-$99/mo with no implementation fees and no consultant required.
-It eliminates the Salesforce total cost of ownership while covering the core development workflow.
+GrantPipe offers the features mid-sized nonprofits actually need: donor management, grant compliance, and compliance reporting, with flat pricing from $199-$799 self-serve/month and no consultant-led implementation project.
+It removes much of the Salesforce total cost of ownership while covering the core development workflow.

 Frequently asked